 For other Christmas inspired recipes check out the following:Print

-Delicious gingerbread dough rolled out and stamped into beautiful designs then glazed to perfection.
+Delicious chocolate gingerbread dough rolled out and stamped into beautiful designs then glazed to perfection.
 The prettiest cookies you ever did eat!

 For the Cookies